fsa-1710-breadcrumbs/breadcrumbs/README.md

 You should see node version v7.7.4 and npm 4.1.2 if you run `sudo n 7.7`.
 If you ever want to switch back to the latest version (or you just want to update to the latest version) just run `sudo n latest`.

-In the development process, I also recommend using Expo's iOS & Android simulator for quick feedback and testing.
+In the development process, we also recommend using Expo's iOS & Android simulator for quick feedback and testing.

 You should only need to update the global installation of `create-react-native-app` very rarely, ideally never.